 Model Alphabet Poems: Share these model poems with students as inspiration before they write their own letter poems.

-Alphabet Organizer: Students can use this online tool to print an alphabet chart or pages for an alphabet book.
+Alphabet Organizer: Students can use this interactive tool to print an alphabet chart or pages for an alphabet book.

 "All poets start from love of words and wordplay," says United States poet laureate Donald Hall (Their Ancient Glittering Eyes: Remembering Poets and More Poets, Ticknor and Fields, 1992) .
 This exercise allows students to use their unique knowledge and experience to take something ordinary and familiar and make it new and exciting.
 As a whole class activity, this exercise builds community and helps all students see that each of their classmates has important contributions to make.
 Later, as an individual activity, students gain confidence creating original images using figurative language.
 This is important since "poetry-merely whispering its name frightens everyone away" (1).
 The simplicity of this assignment makes it nonthreatening and ensures success for all students.